Lansoprazole/amoxicillin/clarithromycin (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- There are many other drugs that can interact with this combination of medicines.
+- There are many other drugs that can interact with Prevpac®.
 Make sure your doctor knows about all other medicines you are using.
+Some of the medicines that can interact include:

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breast feeding.
-Tell your doctor if you have kidney disease or diabetes.
-Tell your doctor if you are allergic to cephalosporin antibiotics (such as cefaclor, cefadroxil, cephalexin, Ceftin®, Keflex®) or any other medicines.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart rhythm problems (such as QT prolongation), or myasthenia gravis.
+Tell your doctor if you are allergic to any antibiotic, or have had other problems with taking clarithromycin.

 - This medicine can cause diarrhea.
 Call your doctor if the diarrhea becomes severe, does not stop, or is bloody.
 Do not take any medicine to stop diarrhea until you have talked to your doctor.
 Diarrhea can occur 2 months or more after you stop taking this medicine.